 In in the first half of the 15th century there was the second phase of the castle expansion.
 A quadrangle of external walls was created at the time, measuring 38×42 meters and a height of about 4 meters, separating the undeveloped area of the zwinger.
 In the corners of the new perimeter wall, suspended, cylindrical turrets with an internal diameter of 3.6 meters were erected, probably connected to the wall-walk, which was based from the zwinger side on arcaded recesses.
 The wall thickness varied considerably: from 1 meter (north and west curtain), through about 1.4 meters (south curtain) to 2.3 meters from the most endangered side (eastern curtain).

 The whole castle was surrounded by a moat, over which a dansker (latrine) was added on the southern side, to which a timber porch led, placed on the brick pier.
 The outer gate was also placed on the north side.
 It was preceded by a drawbridge based on four pillars, two by the inner perimeter wall and two by the outer defensive wall on its inner side.

-The castle, renovated in the post-war period, consisting of a perimeter wall and two whitewashed, two-story buildings is now the seat of the District Museum in Konin.
-In the gothic cellars there is a permanent and temporary archaeological exhibition, and in the upper rooms, among others are exhibitions depicting the history of Konin.
+The castle, renovated in the post-war period, consisting of a perimeter wall and two whitewashed buildings transformed in the early modern period, is now the seat of the District Museum in Konin.
+In the Gothic cellars there is a permanent and temporary archaeological exhibition, and in the upper rooms, among others are exhibitions depicting the history of Konin.